 );

--- Can be accelerated
+-- Can be accelerated: equality filter on col1

--- Can be accelerated
+-- Can be accelerated: range filter on col1

--- Can be accelerated
+-- Can be accelerated: IN filter on col1

-• Syntax supported in all versions:
+Syntax for all versions:

 );

-call set_table_property('table1', 'clustering_key', 'col1,col2');
+CALL set_table_property('table1', 'clustering_key', 'col1,col2');

 COMMIT;